Brown-hooded parrot: Movement

 The brown-hooded parrot is thought to make some seasonal elevational movements or, at least in Costa Rica, moving to lower elevation after breeding fairly high.

 Feeding

 The brown-hooded parrot forages in the canopy and forest edge.
 Its diet is mostly fruits and seeds from trees and epiphytes; figs (Ficus) appear to be favored.
 It has also been observed feeding on mistletoe leaves.

 Breeding

 The brown-hooded parrot's breeding season appears to vary geographically but is not well defined.
 It nests in a cavity in a tree.
 The clutch size, incubation period, time to fledging, and details of parental care are not known.

 Vocalization

-The brown-hooded parrot's flight call has been described as "a clear chirruping “kee-reek” or “curicu-reek”" and also as "a high-pitched chreea, cheea.
-When perched is makes other, rather melodious calls "ranging from yelps to various gurgling and squeeking notes".
+The brown-hooded parrot's flight call has been described as "a clear chirruping kee-reek or curicu-reek" and also as "a high-pitched chreea, cheea".
+When perched is makes other, rather melodious calls "ranging from yelps to various gurgling and squeaking notes".